twbs/bootstrap/docs/components/modal.md

 {% callout warning %}
 #### Modal markup placement

 Always try to place a modal's HTML code in a top-level position in your document to avoid other components affecting the modal's appearance and/or functionality.
+Placing it within a `position: fixed;` element may adversely affect placement.
 {% endcallout %}

 {% callout warning %}